Port Olry

 Fresh cab…..
 If you stay for more than one meal, you must also try the Santo Beef!

 Accommodation in the general area consists of simple family-run bungalows that are lacking in luxury, but oozing in appeal.
 In fact, it’s the lack of luxuries that make this place so special.
-The bungalows have charming thatched roofs that do a sufficient job of keeping out the weather when an evening storm rolls in after a perfectly sunny day.
+Most of the accommodation has traditional thatched roofs that do a sufficient job of keeping out the weather when an evening storm rolls in after a perfectly sunny day.
+I thoroughly enjoyed watching a few of these quick visiting storms from the front porch of our bungalow.

 Port Olry with kids